Shoko Miyata: Career

+Miyata began training in gymnastics when she was four years old after following her older brother to a gymnastics class.

 Junior

-2018–19

 Miyata made her international debut at the 2018 International Gymnix competition in Montreal where she placed tenth in the all-around.
-Later that year she competed at the 2018 Junior Asian Championships where she helped Japan finish second behind China.
-Individually Miyata won bronze on vault behind Qi Qi of China and compatriot Ayumi Niiyama.
+In the event finals, she placed fifth on the vault and seventh on the balance beam.
+Later that year, she competed at the Junior Asian Championships where she helped Japan finish second in the team competition behind China.
+Individually, Miyata won bronze on vault behind Qi Qi of China and compatriot Ayumi Niiyama.

-In 2019 Miyata was selected to represent Japan at the inaugural Junior World Championships alongside Hazuki Watanabe and Chiaki Hatakeda.
-Together they finished eleventh as a team.
-Individually Miyata finished 18th in the all-around and was the highest placing Japanese female gymnast; she was also the first reserve for the vault final.
+Miyata finished 28th in the all-around during the qualification round of the 2019 All-Japan Championships.
+She was selected to represent Japan at the inaugural Junior World Championships alongside Hazuki Watanabe and Chiaki Hatakeda.
+Together, they finished 11th as a team.
+Individually, Miyata finished 18th in the all-around and was the highest-placing Japanese female gymnast, and she was the first reserve for the vault final.
+She then placed 23rd in the all-around at the 2019 All-Japan Junior Championships.

 Senior

 2020

-Miyata turned senior in 2020 and made her senior international debut at the Melbourne World Cup.
+Miyata became age-eligible for senior international competitions in 2020 and made her senior international debut at the Melbourne World Cup.
 She finished third on vault behind Jade Carey and Coline Devillard.
 However, most other competitions were canceled or postponed due to the global COVID-19 pandemic.
+In September, she competed at the All-Japan Senior Championships and finished 10th in the all-around.
+Then in December, she placed 56th in the qualification round of the All-Japan Championships.

+2021

+Miyata finished 36th in the all-around during the qualification round of the All-Japan Championships.
+She then won a silver medal on the vault behind Mai Murakami at the All-Japan Event Championships.
+At the All-Japan Senior Championships, she won the all-around title and improved her score from the All-Japan Championships by over 5 points.
+She led her club to the bronze medal at the All-Japan Team Championships and had the highest score in the all-around.